BluSteve/derekbot-public/README.md

 ## Making Your Custom Bot

 Most (but not all) of the Derek specific data can be found in `Examples.ts`.
+Channel whitelists can be found in the `nogoChannels` and `yesChannels` variables in `Discord.ts`.